Selecting a language will automatically trigger the translation of the page content.

 Insee: economic portrait of a territory

-You must determine how you will sell your product.
+You need to determine how you're gonna sell your product.

-The business strategy is also called in different ways: a marketing strategy, business model, mix-marketing or business model.
+The business strategy is also called in different ways: a marketing strategy, one business model, one mix-marketing or even a business model.

 Answer the following questions